The "sugar" coarse-grained DNA model: Model construction

-From direct geometric considerations, one could also expect a (positive) correlation between distances $\mid$P1C1'$\mid$ and $\mid$C1'P2$\mid$.
-However, as we will see from the all-atom simulations (chapter \ref{MD-pyramid}), one can use a soft harmonic potential for this bond: the distance $\mid$P1 C1'$\mid$ does not correlate with the sugar pucker.
-Indeed, there are five valence bonds and three torsion angles between atoms P1 and C1', and these degrees of freedom are only weakly connected with sugar repuckering.
+where $t_P>0.$ From direct geometric considerations, one could also expect a (positive) correlation between distances $\mid$P(1)C1'$\mid$ and $\mid$C1'P(2)$\mid$.
+However, as we will see from the all-atom simulations, one can use a soft harmonic potential for this CG bond: the distance $\mid$P(1)C1'$\mid$ does not directly correlate with the sugar conformation.
+Indeed, there are five valence bonds and three torsion angles between atoms P(1) and C1', and these degrees of freedom are only weakly connected with the sugar conformation.